raleel/mythras-srd/0002_Characters.md

 ### Charisma (CHA)

 Charisma is a measure of presence and personality and is independent of physical appearance.
-CHA affects a character's Experience Modifier .Modifier.
+CHA affects a character's Experience Modifier.
 If CHA ever falls to zero, the character can no longer socially interact with others, becoming so painfully shy or antisocial they are ignored or even driven away.

 ## Calculating Characteristics